fdurupinar/bioagents/README.md

 - ```Path::Class``` / ```libpath-class-perl```
 - ```Proc::Killfam``` / ```libproc-processtable-perl```
 - ```IPC::Run``` / ```libipc-run-perl```
+- ```IO::Pty``` / ```libio-pty-perl```

 # Python Libraries
-The HMS bioagents require some Python libraries.
+The HMS bioagents are implemented in Python.
+They require Python 2.7.x and some libraries.
 As with the Perl libraries, there are potentially multiple ways to satisfy these dependencies.

 On Mac OSX, I used pip to install them:
 ```